prolificinteractive/swift-style-guide/README.md

 ### File structure ###

-You should not fine multiple types (ie class, struct, enum...) in the same file, each type should have its own file.
+You should not define multiple types (ie class, struct, enum...) in the same file; each type should have its own file.

-The following list should be the standard struct/class organization of all your Swift files, in this specific order:
+The following list should be the standard organization of all your Swift files, in this specific order:

-Before the class declaration:
+Before the type declaration:

 * Enums (as private)

 Inside the class:

+* Properties
-* Public properties
+* Static/Class Variables
-* Private properties
+* Static/Class Functions
-* Public static variables
-* Private static variables
 * Init/Deinit
-* Override functions
+* Override
-	* View lifecycle if in a view controller
-	* Other override functions
-* Public functions
-* Private functions
+* Instance Methods

 After the class declaration:

 * Extensions

+Each section above should be organized by accessibility:

+* Public
+* Internal
+* Private

 When implementing a protocol you should create an extension of your class that lives in the same file to separate the core logic of your class and your protocol implementation.